akerfel/latency-analyzer/README.md

 The `Main.java` file will not only print the individual delays, but also some extra statistics.

 If you only want to print the individual delays, the file `OnlyPrintDelays.java` can be used instead.
-The delays will be printed both in sorted order, and in the original order. `OnlyPrintDelays.java` can be compiled and ran in the way as `Main.java` is.
+The delays will be printed both in sorted order, and in original order. `OnlyPrintDelays.java` can be compiled and ran in the way as `Main.java` is.

 ## Different versions